omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 ###### Family (share genes with CoffeeScript)

-* [[Coco|https://github.com/satyr/coco]] a CoffeeScript dialect that aims to be more radical and practical, also acts as a test bed for features that get imported in CoffeeScript.
+* [[Coco|https://github.com/satyr/coco]] A CoffeeScript dialect that aims to be more radical and practical, also acts as a test bed for features that get imported in CoffeeScript.
-* [[Parsec CoffeeScript|https://github.com/fab13n/parsec-coffee-script]] is CS based on parser combinators.
+* [[Parsec CoffeeScript|https://github.com/fab13n/parsec-coffee-script]] CS based on parser combinators.
 The project's aim is to add static metaprogramming (i.e. macros + syntax extensibility) to Coffee Script (CS), similar to how Metalua adds such features to Lua.
 The resulting compiler, once merged with the official compiler, should be usable as a drop-in replacement for it.

 ###### Friends (philosophically related)

-* [[Kaffeine|https://github.com/weepy/kaffeine]] Enhanced Syntax for Javascript.
+* [[Kaffeine|https://github.com/weepy/kaffeine]] Enhanced Syntax for JavaScript.
 * [[Jack|https://github.com/creationix/jack]] Making programming playful.
 * [[move|https://github.com/rsms/move]] A simpler and cleaner programming language

 #### JavaScript

-* [[Narcissus|https://github.com/mozilla/narcissus/]] Experimental javascript compiler in javascript by Brendan Eich and others.
+* [[Narcissus|https://github.com/mozilla/narcissus/]] Experimental JavaScript compiler in JavaScript by Brendan Eich and others.
     * [[CommonJS version in DoctorJS|https://github.com/pcwalton/doctorjs/tree/master/lib/jsctags/narcissus]]
     * [[Jasy: Python port of Narcissus with some enhancements|https://github.com/wpbasti/jasy/tree/master/lib/jasy/parser]]
 * [[Closure Compiler|http://code.google.com/closure/compiler/]] An optimizing compiler.
 Can generate a (line/col)-number mappings file.